Temporary car insurance for non-UK residents

 What can I use temporary car insurance for?

-You can use it to drive someone else’s car for both a personal or a business trip, for a set period of time.
-Most short-term temporary insurance policies go by the hour (or even the minute!) and can last up to a month.
+You can use it to drive someone else’s car during a personal and/or business trip for a set time.
+Most short-term temporary insurance policies go by the hour (in some cases by the minute) and can last up to a month.

 What does temporary car insurance cover as a non-UK resident?

-Just like with most types of car insurance, it very much depends on the insurer.
-Some features will be optional, others will be included in the basic cover along with standard third-party insurance.
+Just like most types of car insurance, it depends on the insurer.
+Some features will be optional; others will be included in the basic cover along with standard third-party insurance.
 Think about whether you want to pay extra for the peace of mind that comes with breakdown cover or added protection in case of loss and theft.

 Can I get mid-term car insurance if I’m here for more than 3 months?